DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/how_we_assign_participant_schedules.md

 In these cases, we’ll assign an extended September schedule (`extended_september`).

-This follows the same approach used in the ‘Manage training for ECTs’ service API.
+This follows the same approach used in the ‘Manage training for ECTs’ service.

 ## Replacement mentor schedules